-- A. After the extent of the benefits coverage is determined. - B. After the case is closed. - C. By measuring the costs incurred by the insurer. - D. By input from the client.
+- A. After the extent of the benefits coverage is determined. - B. After the case is closed. - C. By measuring the costs incurred by the insurer.

 4. The payment method in which the number of services provided does not affect the amount of income a provider receives is: